 Roasted Cauliflower Whole30 Hummus

-1/2-1 cup pure tahini sesame seed paste, stirred with its natural oils (I like to use organic)
+- 1 cup pure tahini sesame seed paste stirred with its natural oils (I like to use organic)

-If roasting fresh cauliflower, in a mixing bowl combine the cauliflower florets, olive oil and a sprinkling of kosher salt.
+- In a medium bowl, combine the cauliflower florets and olive oil and a sprinkling of kosher salt.
 Toss well to combine.
-Transfer to a parchment paper-lined baking sheet and cook on the top rack of your oven for about 20 minutes, until golden and softened.
+Transfer to a parchment paper lined baking sheet and cook on the top rack of your oven for about 20 minutes, until golden and softened.
 Let cool for 10-15 minutes.

-In the bowl of a food processor add the cauliflower, garlic, tahini, lemon juice, cumin, salt, water and a little fresh ground pepper.
+- In the bowl of a food processor add the roasted cauliflower, garlic, tahini, lemon juice, cumin, salt, pepper, water.
 Process on high until throughly combined and smooth.
-If it’s too thick, add more water until it reaches the desired consistency.
+If it's too thick for you, add more water until it reaches the desired consistency.
 Taste for seasoning and adjust salt, pepper and lemon juice if necessary.

-To serve, drizzle with good quality extra virgin olive oil and some sumac or paprika.
+- To serve, drizzle with good quality olive oil and some sumac or paprika.